rl-institut/tier_spatial_planning/README.md

    cd path/to/project
    ```
    Replace `path/to/project` with the actual path where you downloaded the project.
-3. **Provide Docker Secrets:**
+3. **Adjust Docker Secrets:**
-   Create the following files in the `/secret` directory and enter the keys and passwords (without quotes and without linebreaks):
+   In the /secret directory, modify the default settings according to your preferences (without quotes and without linebreaks):
    <ins>Note</ins>: These secrets are required even if you are not running the project in a Docker environment.
-   - `secret.txt`: Contains the password used for MySQL, MongoDB, and the Ackee account.
+   - `secret.txt`: Contains the password used for MySQL.
    - `mail_secret.txt`: Contains the password of the used email/email service.
    - `key_for_token.txt`: Contains the key used to generate user access tokens.
    - `example_user_secret.txt`: Contains the password of the database example user account (used for the example project).